Fill your College Details

 Front-End Projects Back-End Projects Full-Stack Projects

-Focus on the user interface (UI) and the user experience (UX).
+Pay attention to the user experience (UX) and user interface (UI).
 Focus on server-side logic, databases, and APIs.
 Involves both front-end and back-end development.

 Proficiency in HTML, CSS, JavaScript, and front-end frameworks (e.g., React, Angular).
 Proficiency in server-side languages (e.g., Node.js, Python) and database management (e.g., SQL, NoSQL).
 A mix of front-end and back-end skills, combining both server and UI technologies.